 Using CSF (ConfigServer and Firewall) is essential in tightening up security on a server.
 It allows only specific vital connections and locks down access to other services.

 Set up a firewall during the initial server setup or when you make changes to the server's services.
 By default, a typical server runs multiple public, private and internal services.

 - Public services generally run on web servers that need to allow access to a website.
 Anyone can access these services over the internet.

 - Private services are used when dealing with a database control panel, for example.
 In that case, a number of selected users get access to the same point.
 They have authorized accounts with special privileges on the server.

 - Internal services should never be exposed to the internet or the outside world.
 They are only accessible from within the server and only accept local connections.

 The role of the firewall is to allow, restrict, and filter access according to the service the user is authorized for.
 Configure the firewall to restrict all services except those mandatory for your server.

 Although the previously mentioned steps are designed to protect your server data, it is crucial to have a backup of the system in case something goes wrong.

-Store encrypted backups of your critical data offsite or use a cloud solution.
+Store encrypted backups of your critical data offsite or use a cloud data backup and restore solution.

-Whether you have automated backup jobs or do them manually, make sure to make a routine of this precautionary measure.
-Also, you should test backups, doing comprehensive backup testing.
-This should include “sanity checks” in which administrators or even end users verify that data recovery is coherent.
+Whether you have automated backup jobs or do them manually, ensure to make a routine of this precautionary measure.
+Furthermore, you should perform comprehensive backup tests.
+This includes “sanity checks” in which administrators or end users verify that data recovery is coherent.